Andre-lab/evodock/README.md

 ### OS Requirements

 This package is supported for Linux/macOS.
-The package has been tested on the following systems:

-Linux: Ubuntu 20.04.5-6 and CentOS Linux 7
+The package has been tested on the following systems: Ubuntu 20.04.5-6 and CentOS Linux 7

 ### Package requirements